jameshfisher/jameshfisher.com/_posts/2017-01-19-what-is-electric-current.md

   - electricity
   - physics
 taggedAt: '2024-03-26'
+summary: >-
+  Electric current measures the change in electric charge across a boundary, like a wire.
+It is measured in amperes (coulombs per second) and reflects the net movement of electrons and protons from one side of the boundary to the other.
 ---

 So we saw what "electric charge" means: it measures _net protons_ of an object, i.e. the number of protons minus the number of electrons.
 We measure it in elementary charges, _e_.